 Special requests, must be advised at the time of booking.
 Unless specifically confirmed by us in writing, all special requests are subject to availability.

-Any amendments and transfers we agree after issue of the confirmation invoice will cost £15 per person plus any costs incurred by us and or charged by our suppliers.
+Any amendments we agree after issue of the confirmation invoice will cost £15 per person plus any costs incurred by us and or charged by our suppliers.
 A change of holiday dates is a cancellation of the original booking and the cancellation charges in clause 7 apply.
-Name changes are allowed 2 weeks or more prior to travel if you are prevented from travelling.
-All costs must be paid before the transfer can be effected.
+Name changes are allowed 7 days or more prior to travel.
+All costs must be paid before the amendment can be effected.

 |Period before departure within which written notification of cancellation is received by us||Cancellation charge per person cancelling|